 Contents

-How to make Porotos Granados with Pilco?
+How to Make Porotos Granados with Pilco?

 Nutritional Information

-Porotos Granados with Pilco recipe
+Homemade Porotos Granados with Pilco Recipe

 Ingredients